pjekel/cbtree/documentation/FileStore.md

 #### cache: ####
 > Boolean (false)

-#### childrenAttr: ####
-> String ("children"), The attribute/property name of an item that specify that items children.
-> Children in the context of the file store represent the content of a directory.

 #### clearOnClose: ####
 > Boolean (false), ClearOnClose allows the users to specify if a close call should force
 > a reload or not.
 If set true, the store will be reset to default state.
 Note that by doing
 > this, all item handles will become invalid and a new fetch must be issued.
+Care should be
+> taken when multiple models operate on the same store.

 #### failOk: ####
 > Boolean (false), Specifies if it is OK for the XHR calls to fail silently.
 If false